 NHS Choices also offer advice and guidance on many of these topics.

-Your emotional wellbeing is very important.
+Your emotional wellbeing and mental health are very important.
 Your feelings are likely to vary from day-to-day.
-Seek support from your friends and family.
+Ask your medical team for advice on what support is available in your area.
 There are many organisations that support people in a similar situation and can help you work through your feelings.
-You can also ask your medical team for advice on what support is available in your area.
+Friends and family can also be a useful source of support.

-When your lymphoma treatment has finished and you are in remission (no evidence of lymphoma), you are seen regularly in the hospital clinic for check-ups.
+After your lymphoma treatment finishes, you have check-ups at the hospital.
 This is called follow-up.
-The aim of follow-up is to support you during your recovery and to check for recurrence of your lymphoma.
+The aim of follow-up is to support you during your recovery and to make sure your lymphoma hasn’t relapsed.

 You will be followed-up as normal by your HIV clinic.